UCSD-ECEMAE-148/winter-2024-final-project-team-7/README.md

 ## Challenges
 * Nav2 Stack is a complex but useful system for developing an autonomous robot.
 * Futher Actions:
-  * PointCloud Dyanmic Obstacle Detection:
+  * PointCloud Dynamic Obstacle Detection:
     - Develop an algorithm to mark down position of obstacle group, and add them to Nav2 obstacle layer
   * Nav2 Path Planning & ROS 2 Control:
     - Path Planning Server Development, and communication to ROS 2 Control System